LemesoftNostalgic/sprint-o-matic/README.md

 **Hint:** If you don't know how to publish files in the web to get an URL of the map: an easy way to do that is to [open a free account and repository in the GitHub](https://github.com/signup) and drag the files there.
-Sprint-o-Matic gmail com understands github repository names so you don't have to give the precise URL in that case.
+Sprint.o.matic at gmail.com understands github repository names so you don't have to give the precise URL in that case.

 The two other things to pay attention is a) license of the map and b) creating the terrain description e.g "lookup-png".